 However, while such qualifications may usefully apply to operating system design and efforts such as NSA's Security-Enhanced Linux ("What is the #1 SELinux FAQ?
-'How do I turn it off?'"), they are probably much less germane to our context in which least privilege goes along with irreducibly minimal coupling at the very natural layer boundary exemplified by IP, plus the very minimality of both the IP protocol and the typical IP module (which is really only concerned about forwarding IP packets as fast and efficient as possible).
+'How do I turn it off?'"), they are probably much less germane to our context in which least privilege goes along with irreducibly minimal coupling at the very natural layer boundary exemplified by IP, plus the very minimality of both the the IP protocol and the typical IP module (which is really only concerned about forwarding IP packets as fast and efficient as possible).
 Put differently, in our context the means to obtain least privilege are very much as coarse-grained as Lampson argues they should be.
 Also, as with any other design principle, there is little point in taking the principle of least privilege in any absolute sense without considering other principles and more general cost/benefit analyses.

-and accompanying text, as well as a brief aside on active networking at note 109.
-Also, note how the IP architecture-the commandingly dominant inter-networking system of our times-contrasts with more elaborate hop-by-hop inter-networking approaches, as had been discussed in the 1970s.
+416 (140).
+See the discussion of IP options and ICMP messages at note 384 and accompanying text, as well as a brief aside on active networking at note 109.
+Also, note how the IP architecture - the commandingly dominant inter-networking system of our times - contrasts with more elaborate hop-by-hop inter-networking approaches, as had been discussed in the 1970s.
 See Sunshine (1977a, pp. 188 f.) (but also Sunshine 1990, pp. 4 ff.) for a discussion of the excessive and evidently prohibitive user involvement required to achieve reasonably useful inter-network connections with a hop-by-hop translation approach.